MAlvesCruz/Insight_Project/README.md

 - data/

 Contains the .csv file with the questions.
 This files was generated based on all the tables given by the consulting company and only shows the questions that were answered.
 Private information concerning the users are not included.

+Consulting project with a former Brazilian Q&A website.